Surf park opens wave pool in Switzerland's high alps

 Since last year, Alaïa Bay in the Swiss town of Sion / Sitten has been drawing surfers from around the continent.

-In spite of being 700km landlocked and 500m above sea level, the resort has one thing beach bums won't find anywhere else on the continent: perfect 2-metre breaks, on demand.
+In spite of being 700km landlocked and 500m above sea level, the resort has one thing beach bums won't find anywhere else on the continent: perfect two-metre breaks, on demand.

+Home to Europe's first wave pool, Alaïa has consistent surf all year round.
+The 8300sq m pool was built by Wavegarden.

 At the foot of the Haut Valais and the imposing Dauben Horn and Grand Chavalard mountains, there are few surf clubs which have a backdrop like it.